 I read the other information contained in the Annual Report and consider whether it is consistent with the audited financial statements.
+This other information comprises the unaudited part of the Remuneration Report.
 I consider the implications for my report if I become aware of any apparent misstatements or material inconsistencies with the financial statements.
 My responsibilities do not extend to any other information.

-Basis of audit opinion
+Basis of audit opinions